-The Group has a policy of not allowing unlisted securities on the platform.
-ILUK has a few historical holdings that predate this policy which are valued in line with The Taxation of Chargeable Gains Act 1992, section 273.
-Where a security is listed at the point it is accepted on the platform, but is subsequently delisted, then the asset will be valued in one of three ways.
+The Group does not hold a material amount of unlisted securities.
+Where unlisted securities are held, the asset will be valued in one of three ways.
 These are using the matched bargain facility where possible; the last known price until a price is released; or audited accounts from which a price can be derived.